-Welcome to the April edition of the AUSPUBLAW Australian Public Law Events Roundup.
-We’d like to thank Nakul Bhagwat, the Gilbert + Tobin Centre of Public Law social justice intern, for his assistance in compiling this events roundup.
+Welcome to the October edition of the AUSPUBLAW Australian Public Law Events Roundup.
+A big thank you to the Gilbert + Tobin Centre of Public Law’s social justice intern, Aaron Taverniti, for his assistance in compiling this roundup.

 Remember, if … Read the rest